subharthi99/Wireless-Indoor-Localization/README.md

 Implemented seven classification techniques - Naïve Bayes Classifier, Logistic Regression, Support Vector Machine(SVM), XGBoost, K-Nearest Neighbors, Random Forest and Multi-Layer Perceptron(MLP) classifier models.
 For each of these models, different hyper parameters are applied using GridSearchCV and the best hyper parameters are selected.

 # Feature Engineering
-New features are created and then the best are used for training, validation and testing purposes.
+New features are created and then the best selected features using Recursive Feature Elimination are used for training, validation and testing purposes.

 # Results
 Note: Training and Validation split is kept 90 is to 10.
 And a different dataframe for testing.